 If you’re going to try a pre-made scent deterrent product, you should, of course, always make sure to check the label of the product you’re using for specific instructions on how often to reapply it.

 Remember, consistency is key when using scent deterrents, so keep up with the recommended reapplication schedule and make adjustments as needed based on the factors mentioned earlier.
-With a proper routine, you’ll soon find that your home remains a no-go zone for pooping activities.
+With a proper routine, hopefully you’ll find that your home remains a no-go zone for pooping activities.

 Are There Any Safety Concerns with Using Scent Deterrents for Cats?